tmgthb/Autonomous-Agents/README.md

 [AutoRestTest: A Tool for Automated REST API Testing Using LLMs and MARL](http://arxiv.org/abs/2501.08600v1)

-- AutoRestTest: is a novel tool that integrates Semantic Operation Dependency Graph (SODG) with Multi-Agent Reinforcement Learning (MARL) and Large Language Models (LLMs) for effective REST API testing.
+- AutoRestTest: is a novel tool that integrates Semantic Operation Dependency Graph (SODG) with Multi-Agent Reinforcement Learning (MARL) and LLMs for effective REST API testing.
 - It uses five specialized agents for operation, parameter, value, dependency, and header identification, and employs LLMs for realistic input generation and a command-line interface for user interaction.
 - This framework provides a comprehensive solution for thorough REST API evaluation and validation.